usatales.com

 About Martha’s Vineyard

-Basically, there are three different types of beaches in Martha’s Vineyard: public beaches, city beaches, and sacred private ones.
+There are three different types of beaches in Martha’s Vineyard: public beaches, city beaches, and sacred private ones.
 Even though the name public beach suggests that it is open to all, every beach isn’t open all the time.

 The city beaches in Martha’s Vineyard are open to only a limited number of locals.
 Permission is required to be granted from the City hall to residents or tourists if they wish to go to any of the secured beaches.

-Pets are not allowed on many beaches and those that do restrict their entry during summer peak time.
+Pets are not allowed on many beaches, and those that do restrict their entry during summer peak time.
 Make sure to clean up after yourselves to maintain the cleanliness and hygiene of the beaches.

 List of the Martha’s Vineyard Beaches